How Product Teams Contribute to New Product Introduction (NPI) Success

 - Sales regions—there are different considerations if you’re selling domestically than there are if you’d like to expand your customer base to Europe, China, India or Brazil)

-- Standard order ARO requirements
+- Standard after receipt of order (ARO) requirements

 - Terms and conditions

 - Stock Keeping Units (SKU’s)—how many do you need to have available?

 - Customer warranty—how will you manage returns and spares?

 - Compliance (UL, FCC, RoHS, REACH, WEEE, FDA, ISO, ITAR, EAR)